Tamburasca/HarpsichordTuning/README.md

 Blackman-Harris-Nuttall window.

 Subsequently, in the
-frequency domain, Butterworth high-pass filtering is applied to suppress noise at the bottom side, before fundamental and overtone frequencies are sought.
+frequency domain, Butterworth high-pass filtering is applied to suppress the 1/f-noise at the bottom side, before fundamental and overtone frequencies are sought.
 The cutoff frequency and order of the filter can be adjusted in [parameters](https://github.com/Tamburasca/HarpsichordTuning/blob/master/Tuning/parameters.py).